 Amla, botanically known as Amilica Embillicus, is a small tree native to the Indian subcontinent that produces plum sized yellow fruit with some amazing benefits for our health.

-Ahead is why a food most people outside of India have never heard of, could be the key to a higher level of health, well-being and energy in your life.
+Ahead is why powdered amla fruit like this one I take, a superfood most people outside of India have never heard of, could be the key to a higher level of health, well-being and energy in your life.

 Amla in Ayurveda

-In Ayurveda, amla is described as having a cooling effect on the body.
+In Ayurveda, amla powder is described as having a cooling effect on the body.
 It is known as a very beneficial aid to digestion and obtaining more nourishment from the food you eat.
-As a rejuvenator and aphrodisiac for ‘those who have been weakened by sexual indulgence and wine and poisons’ and to ‘alleviate all varieties of ailments, and impart strength to the intellect and senses’, according to the Caraka Samhita text of Ayurvedic medicine.

 It seems initial tests some decades ago weren’t sophisticated enough to distinguish between certain organic acids and other compounds and classified some of them incorrectly as vitamin C, thus leading to a remarkably high figure.

-More recent scientific testing has shown it contains an extremely broad and rich range of antioxidant polyphenols, far more powerful in their various beneficial effects on your body than vitamin C alone.
+More recent scientific testing has shown amla powder contains an extremely broad and rich range of antioxidant polyphenols, far more powerful in their various beneficial effects on your body than vitamin C alone.

 Some of the more important polyphenols that have been identified so far in amla include gallic acid, ellagic acid, chebulinic acid, chebulagic acid, quercetin, apigenin, ethyl gallate, luteolin, corilagin, isostrictiniin, beta glucogallin and galloyl-glucose.